-“Whale watching is a humbling, emotional experience that you’ll never forget,” says Karen Inglis, manager of the Hervey Bay YHA in Queensland.
+“Whale watching is a humbling, emotional experience that you’ll never forget,” says Karen Inglis, manager of the YHA Hervey Bay in Queensland.
 She’s busy preparing for the stream of visitors that accompany thousands of humpbacks on their migration up the East Coast to Australia’s whale watching capital, 300km north of Brisbane.

-A sun-drenched town of 50,000, Hervey Bay is the final stop on the whales’ 10,000km journey north each winter, when they seek warmer waters to mate, give birth, raise their calves . . . and, after a voyage so long it makes Heathrow to Sydney in cattle class seem like a doddle, just chill out.
-Hervey Bay is also your launching pad for the postcard-perfect Fraser Island, which shelters the bay for humpbacks to rest up and raise their young before the long haul back to Antarctica.
+Hervey Bay is the final stop on the whales’ 10,000km journey north each winter, when they seek warmer waters to mate, give birth, raise their calves and just chill out.
+Hervey Bay is also your launch pad for the postcard-perfect K'gari (Fraser Island), which shelters the bay for humpbacks to rest up and raise their young before the long haul back to Antarctica.

 “What makes Hervey Bay so unique is the fact the whales are not in transit – the whales come into the bay to rest, play and frolic,” Karen explains to me.
 “This also means that because they’re relaxed and feel safe, they approach the boats and put on quite a show!”

 You only need to stroll around Hervey Bay to see what whales mean to the place.
 There’s the 14.8m wide, 22-tonne sculpture of ‘Nala’ the whale leaping out of the ground in the middle of town.
 There’s the nine-day festival each August to celebrate the annual migration.
 There’s the veritable flotilla of boats coming in and out of the aptly named Whale Bay Marina - the best way to see the humpbacks rolling, spy hopping, and breaching, as well as performing their rhythmic songs to an admiring audience.
-It's a cruise on one of these boats that'll give you the best shot at getting up close and personal with the majestic animals.

-Stay: Hervey Bay YHA
+Stay: YHA Hervey Bay

 Port Stephens is home to 130 bottlenose dolphins all 12 months of the year – but when the big boys roll in during their annual journey up the East Coast in late May, the dolphins know it’s time to shuffle off centre stage.